3. Introduction to the Arduino

 As you are starting your electronics adventures, no matter which Arduino you choose, you will need to stock up on these components as you will need to use them in virtually everything you make.
 Luckily, they are very cheap, and it is worth buying them in bulk so that you always have some when you need them.

-Now that you have a better understanding of the type of hardware that you can connect to an Arduino board, you are ready for tomorrow's installment of this short course.
-Tomorrow you will learn how to install the Arduino programming environment on your computer, and its basic features.
+Now that you have a better understanding of the type of hardware that you can connect to an Arduino board, you are ready for the next installment of this short course.
+In the next lesson, you will learn how to install the Arduino programming environment on your computer and its basic features.

 "Introduction to the Arduino" series

 Ready for some serious Arduino learning?

 Start right now with Arduino Step by Step Getting Started